 His scientific and technical interest led him to study engineering, which he completed in March 1996 after nine semesters with distinction.
 In December 1996, his study performance was awarded for its excellence with the annual price of the German Association of Electrical Engineering (VDE).

-In his 23 years of professional experience, he held leadership roles at international companies, for example, as production department manager at Procter & Gamble, as principal at Droege Group or as group developer at Deutsche Bahn AG.
+In his nearly 30 years of professional experience, he held leadership roles at international companies, for example, as production department manager at Procter & Gamble, as principal at Droege Group or as group developer at Deutsche Bahn AG.
 He advised renowned German family businesses and DAX 30 companies as a top management consultant.
 Thereby, he led numerous strategic reorientations, reorganization projects and M&A’s.
 Since 2009, he works as an independent consultant and executive coach and accompanies corporate fitness projects, M&A’s and workplace culture improvements.

 Since 1999, he is driven by his curiosity for human behavior in the workplace and for organizational culture.
 He soon acknowledged that culture has lot to do with the “moment of perception” and that the neurosciences significantly elucidate culture related brain processes, such as perceiving or judging what’s right or wrong.